Topological fields with a generic derivation: Open expansions of topological fields

 Set $Y'=\Int(\rho_W(W))$.
 Note that $f\restriction Y'$ is continuous.
 Set $W'\subseteq W$ to be the graph of $f\restriction Y'$ along $\rho_W$ and $W''\coloneqq W\setminus W'$.
 The set $W'$ is already a cell of type (iii) with $\rho_{W'}=\rho_W$.
 Indeed, by Lemma \ref{lem:subcell}, $C'=\rho_C^{-1}(\pi'(Y'))\cap C$ is a cell with $\rho_{C'}=\rho_{C}$ and $\pi(W')=C'$; for every $a\in C'$ we have that $W_a=W_a'$, so the fiber is open; and by construction $W'$ is the graph along $\rho_{W'}$ of a continuous $m$-correspondence $f_{W'}=f\restriction Y'$ satisfying $f_{W'}(\rho_{W'}(x))=f_C(\rho_C(\pi(x)))$ for all $x\in W'$.
 For $W''$ the result follows by induction since

 \end{proof}

-The reader may have noticed that Theorem \ref{thm:newCD} is not really about open theories of topological fields.
-Indeed, such a result holds in any structure with a uniform definable topology such that (1) the topological dimension satisfies the properties of Proposition \ref{prop:conseAA2} and (2) definable correspondences are almost everywhere continuous.
-In particular, it applies to all dp-minimal structures with a uniform definable topology as in \cite{simon-walsberg2016} which satisfy the exchange property.
-Indeed, (1) follows from Proposition \cite[Proposition 2.2]{simon-walsberg2016} and (2) from \cite[Proposition 3.7]{simon-walsberg2016}, together with the fact that the exchange property implies that the dimension is additive \cite[Exercise 4.38]{simon-nip}.
+The reader may have noticed that Theorem \ref{thm:newCD} is not really about open $\cL$-theories of topological fields.
+Indeed, such a result holds in any structure with a uniform definable topology such that (i) the topological dimension satisfies the properties of Proposition \ref{prop:conseAA2} and (ii) definable correspondences are almost everywhere continuous.
+In particular, it applies to all dp-minimal structures with a uniform definable topology as in \cite{simon-walsberg2016} (i.e. satisfying properties (1) and (2) in Corollary \ref{cor:DC-dp-min} below) which satisfy the exchange property.
+Indeed, (i) follows from Proposition \cite[Proposition 2.2]{simon-walsberg2016} and (ii) from \cite[Proposition 3.7]{simon-walsberg2016}, together with the fact that the exchange property implies that the dimension is additive \cite[Exercise 4.38]{simon-nip}.

-\begin{corollary} Let $K$ be a dp-minimal structure with a uniform definable topology satisfying the exchange property.
-Then, every $A$-definable subset of $K^{n}$ is a finite disjoint union of $A$-definable cells (as defined in Definition \ref{def:cells}). \end{corollary}
+\begin{corollary} Let $\cM$ be a dp-minimal structure with a uniform definable topology on a distinguished home sort $M$ satisfying \begin{enumerate} \item $M$ does not have any isolated points; \item every infinite definable subset of $M$ has non-empty interior; \item $\acl_{M}$ has the exchange property. \end{enumerate} Then, every definable subset of $M$ is a finite disjoint union of definable cells (as defined in Definition \ref{def:cells}). \end{corollary}

 We finished this section with a technical lemma that will be later needed in Section \ref{sec:opencore}.